-1 (1) In managing and investing an institutional fund, the following factors, 2 if relevant, must be considered: 3 (A) general economic conditions; 4 (B) the possible effect of inflation or deflation; 5 (C) the expected tax consequences, if any, of investment decisions 6 or strategies; 7 (D) the role that each investment or course of action plays within 8 the overall investment portfolio of the fund; 9 (E) the expected total return from income and the appreciation of 10 investments; 11 (F) other resources of the institution; 12 (G) the needs of the institution and the fund to make distributions 13 and to preserve capital; and 14 (H) an asset's special relationship or special value, if any, to the 15 charitable purposes of the institution.
-16 (2) Management and investment decisions about an individual asset must 17 be made not in isolation but rather in the context of the institutional fund's portfolio of 18 investments as a whole and as a part of an overall investment strategy having risk and return 19 objectives reasonably suited to the fund and to the institution.
-20 (3) An institution, subject to law other than this act, may invest in any 21 kind of property or type of investment consistent with the standards of this section.
-22 (4) An institution shall diversify the investments of an institutional fund
+1 (d) (e) Except as otherwise provided by a gift instrument, the following rules 2 apply: 3 (1) In managing and investing an institutional fund, the following factors, 4 if relevant, must be considered: 5 (A) general economic conditions; 6 (B) the possible effect of inflation or deflation; 7 (C) the expected tax consequences, if any, of investment decisions 8 or strategies; 9 (D) the role that each investment or course of action plays within 10 the overall investment portfolio of the fund; 11 (E) the expected total return from income and the appreciation of 12 investments; 13 (F) other resources of the institution; 14 (G) the needs of the institution and the fund to make distributions 15 and to preserve capital; and 16 (H) an asset's special relationship or special value, if any, to the 17 charitable purposes of the institution.
+18 (2) Management and investment decisions about an individual asset must 19 be made not in isolation but rather in the context of the institutional fund's portfolio of 20 investments as a whole and as a part of an overall investment strategy having risk and return 21 objectives reasonably suited to the fund and to the institution.

-- unless the institution reasonably determines that, because of special circumstances, the purposes of the fund are better served without diversifying. - (5) Within a reasonable time after receiving property, an institution shall make and implement decisions concerning the retention or disposition of the property or to rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, terms, distribution requirements, and other circumstances of the institution and the requirements of this [act]. - (6) An individual who has special skills or expertise, or is named in reliance upon the individual's representation that the individual has special skills or expertise, has a duty to use those special skills or that expertise in managing and investing institutional funds.
+1 (3) An institution, subject to law other than this act, may invest in any 2 kind of property or type of investment consistent with the standards of this section.
+3 (4) An institution shall diversify the investments of an institutional fund 4 unless the institution reasonably determines that, because of special circumstances, the purposes 5 of the fund are better served without diversifying.
+6 (5) Within a reasonable time after receiving property, an institution shall 7 make and implement decisions concerning the retention or disposition of the property or to 8 rebalance a portfolio, in order to bring the institutional fund into compliance with the purposes, 9 terms, distribution requirements, and other circumstances of the institution and the requirements 10 of this [act].
+11 (6) An individual who has special skills or expertise, or is named in 12 reliance upon the individual's representation that the individual has special skills or expertise, 13 has a duty to use those special skills or that expertise in managing and investing institutional 14 funds.